Vietnam – ancient tea culture and “cradle country” of the tea tree

 Sprouting Thuyet Shan tea tree in spring

 ‘Bach Shan Tea’, our producer partner in Vietnam, exclusively processes tea leaves and buds from the family’s own tea plantation.
 The same is located in altitudes of 1400+ meters in Ha Giang province and accommodates quite a proud reserve of 100+ years old Thuyet Shan tea trees.
-The plantation adheres to biodiverse and organic cultivation principles.
+The plantation adheres to biodiverse and health and environment-friendly cultivation principles.
 This way, the tea trees benefit from the input and the regulating mechanisms of a naturally grown, biodiverse environment.
 Moreover, the use of pesticides becomes unnecessary.

 Seeds on Thuyet Shan tea trees